Samurai Jack (comics)

 In January 2015, Jim Zub, creator of the Samurai Jack comic series, confirmed that the issues would be concluded with issue #20, in May 2015.
 He went on to state that "Working on Jack has been a project that felt just as creative and expansive as any creator-owned work I've done.
 Almost every single idea we pitched was enthusiastically approved by IDW and Cartoon Network.
 We told the stories we wanted to tell the way we wanted to tell them and, from everything I've seen and the people I've met, the fans thoroughly enjoyed them too.
 That's a rare and wonderful thing and I won't take it for granted."
 Zub wanted fans to feel that, with the comics, there is a sense of closure to the series.
 "In the third season of Samurai Jack there's an episode called 'Jack and Travelling Creatures' where, after trials and tribulations aplenty, we catch a glimpse of a possible future for our wandering hero; we see Jack as an older Warrior-King, a veteran of an untold number of conflicts".
 Zub stated that the team is "embracing that awesome vision of Jack in a very heartfelt done-in-one story called 'Mako the Scribe'."
-Tartakovsky does not consider the comics to be part of the story of Samurai Jack.
+Tartakovsky does not consider the comics to be part of the canonical story of Samurai Jack.

 On 8 May 2019, IDW Publishing released the first series of the Samurai Jack: Lost Worlds comic series.
 The story looks at how society has prospered under the leadership of the benevolent Samurai Jack and everything is in line with his philosophies after the events of Tales of the Wandering Warrior.
 On 20 November 2019, Samurai Jack: Lost Worlds was compiled into compendium of the four-part series.
 The story was produced by Paul Allor and illustrated by Adam Bryce Thomas.